headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 #### Deploy the Modules

 **Attention**: OSGi Modules are deployed as a JAR file and so the Maven module has to be built beforehand.
 Afterwards the JAR file can be deployed as OSGi Module to the AEM OSGi container.
+**Attention**: if the **Build with Maven** flag is disabled the plugin will deploy the last built archive which might not contain the latest changes.

 There are two ways to deploy the modules:
 1) Deploy the OSGi Modules and **any changed** resource files